Sex Bomb Boogie: Reception

 Reviewed in Music Week, it was questioned "which chart do Tony James & Co intend to top?
 They presumably can't to the singles chart (SSS outsell Berlin?), they won't sell enough to make the LP chart, so these brave pioneers will be top of a new chart with no competition, and of which anyone with half a brain will take no notice".
 The review added that "customers will be quite thin on the ground, particularly as the video is no more than adequate and the song is less than adequate".

-The single didn't chart in Germany, but the video single did chart in the UK.
-It peaked at number 19 on a Music Video chart compiled by Music Week Research in January 1987.
+The single failed to chart in Germany, but the video single did chart in the UK.
+It peaked at number 19 on a music video chart compiled by Music Week Research in January 1987.